Aurangzeb: Governor of Balkh (1647–1648)

-In 1647, Shah Jahan moved Aurangzeb from Gujarat to be governor of Balkh, replacing a younger son, Murad Baksh, who had proved ineffective there.
+In 1647, Shah Jahan transferred Aurangzeb from Gujarat to Balkh, replacing a younger son, Murad Baksh, who had proved ineffective there.
 The area was under attack from Uzbek and Turkmen tribes.
-The Mughal artillery and muskets were matched by the skirmishing skills of their opponents which led to a stalemate.
+The Mughal artillery and muskets were offset by the skirmishing skills of their opponents which led to a stalemate.
 Aurangzeb discovered that his army could not live off the land, which was devastated by war.
 It is recorded that during the battle against the Uzbeks during this campaign, Aurangzeb dismounted from his elephant ride to recite prayer to the surprise of the opposing force commander.

 With the onset of winter, he and his father had to make an unsatisfactory deal with the Uzbeks.
-They had to give away territory in exchange for nominal recognition of Mughal sovereignty.
-The Mughal force suffered still further with attacks by Uzbeks and other tribesmen as it retreated through the snow to Kabul.
+Mughals had to give away territory in exchange for nominal recognition of Mughal sovereignty.
+The Mughal force suffered still further with attacks by Uzbeks and other tribesmen as it retreated during the snowfall to Kabul.
 By the end of this two-year campaign, into which Aurangzeb had been plunged at a late stage, a vast sum of money had been expended for little gain.

 Governor of Multan and Sindh (1648–1652)

 Further unsuccessful military involvements followed, as Aurangzeb was appointed governor of Multan and Sindh.
-His efforts in 1649 and 1652 to dislodge the Safavids at Kandahar which they had recently retaken after a decade of Mughal control, both ended in failure as winter approached.
+His efforts in 1649 and 1652 to dislodge the Safavids at Kandahar which they had recently retaken after a decade of Mughal control ended in failure as winter approached.
 The logistical problems of supplying an army at the extremity of the empire, combined with the poor quality of armaments and the intransigence of the opposition have been cited by John Richards as the reasons for failure.
 A third attempt in 1653, led by Dara Shikoh, met with the same outcome.

 Second Deccan governorate (1653–1658)

-On 17 July 1652, Aurangzeb became viceroy of the Deccan again after he was replaced by Dara Shukoh in the attempt to recapture Kandahar.
-Aurangbad's two jagirs (land grants) were moved there as a consequence of his return.
-The Deccan was a relatively impoverished area, this caused him to lose out financially.
+On 17 July 1652, Aurangzeb became viceroy of the Deccan again after he was replaced by Dara Shikoh in the attempt to recapture Kandahar.
+Aurangzeb's two jagirs (land grants) were moved there as a consequence of his return.
+Deccan was a relatively impoverished area, which caused him to lose out financially.
 The area required grants were required from Malwa and Gujarat in order to maintain the administration.
 The situation caused ill-feeling between him and his father Shah Jahan who insisted that things could be improved if Aurangzeb made efforts to develop cultivation.

-Aurangzeb appointed Murshid Quli Khan to extend to the Deccan the zabt revenue system used in northern India.
+Aurangzeb appointed Murshid Quli Khan to extend the zabt revenue system used in northern India to the Deccan.
 Murshid Quli Khan organised a survey of agricultural land and a tax assessment on what it produced.
 To increase revenue, Murshid Quli Khan granted loans for seed, livestock, and irrigation infrastructure.
 This led the Deccan region to return to prosperity.